 Gary Craig is Professor of Social Justice Emeritus at the Wilberforce Institute for the study of Slavery and Emancipation, Honorary Professor at the University of York and Visiting Professor at the Law School, University of Newcastle upon Tyne.
 He has written very widely about ‘race’ and ethnicity and his other major current research interest is contemporary slavery where he co-convenes the Modern Slavery Research Consortium.
 He is currently working on books about social justice, organising against racism, and contemporary slavery in the UK.

 Ronny Flynn is a retired academic and charity manager, currently living life as a grey nomad.
 From 2006 to 2010 she worked as Director of Health and Housing at the Race Equality Foundation in London, and was commissioning editor for their series of Better Health and Better Housing briefing papers.
 Prior to this, she worked at The Open University.

-The History and pattern of settlement of Black and minority ethnic people ~ Gary Craig;
+Migration(s): the history and pattern of settlement of the UK’s Black and minority ethnic population ~ Gary Craig;

 Policy, politics and practice: an historical review and its relevance to current debates ~ Ronny Flynn and Gary Craig;

-Minority ethnic communities and housing: access, experiences and participation ~ Gina Netto and Harris Beider;
+Minority ethnic communities and housing ~ Gina Netto and Harris Beider;

-Understanding the Influence of Ethnicity on Health ~ Saffron Karlsen, Laia Becares with Marilyn Roth;
+Understanding the Influence of Ethnicity on Health ~ Saffron Karlsen, Marilyn Roth, Laia Bécares;

-Youth and criminal justice ~ Dr Bankole Cole.
+Young people, ‘race’ and criminal justice ~ Bankole Cole;